 We strolled around Meersburg for a couple of hours, and since we arrived there in the early morning, we pretty much had the whole place to ourselves.
 I expect it gets quite busy if you come in high season or on weekends.

-Like so many German towns, Stolberg in the Harz Mountains hails from medieval times and is over 900 years old.
+Like so many small towns in Germany, Stolberg in the Harz Mountains hails from medieval times and is over 900 years old.
 It’s an old miners’ town with iron, copper, silver and tin once being extracted close by.
 Stolberg became a tourist destination around the turn of the 20th century, and in 1911 more than 5,000 ‘summer guests’ were holidaying in the town and surrounding mountains.